Swapnilgupta8585/pokedexcli/README.md

 # 🐦‍🔥 pokedexcli

->  A sleek and interactive CLI tool to explore the Pokémon world — catch, inspect, and navigate your way through the Pokédex right from your terminal.
+>  A sleek and interactive CLI tool to explore the Pokémon world — catch, inspect, explore and enjoy the Pokédex right from your terminal.
 Built with Go.

 ## ✨ Features